AnkushRoy-code/SplitWave/JOURNAL.md

 I couldn't express it.
 I took my cycle and cycled 4km in 15mins!
 I never cycle this fast.
 Not in the busy streets of India.

-~Also forgot to mention I almost got under a truck 💀~
+'Also forgot to mention I almost got under a truck 💀'

 I reached there and got my package with a big smile, thanked them.
 Had a wonderful conversation with them and left!